bhisaac/5eFP/5eFP-SRD.md

 The difficulty class (DC) describes the minimum number you need to roll on a check to consider it a success.

 Rolling the maximum result, sometimes called a critical success, on a die ignores the DC and is considered an automatic success.
+Some systems have additional rules for critical successes on attack rolls which are sometimes called critical hits.
 For example, in 5eFP, if you roll a natural 20 on a d20, you roll a critical success, ignoring the DC and granting an automatic success.
 Some systems consider lower numbers as successes.
 A critical success in such a system, then, is the lowest number on the die.
 A 95% or higher on a d100 is considered a critical success.

 Rolling the minimum result, sometimes called a critical failure, on a die ignores the DC and is considered an automatic failure.
 Some systems consider higher numbers as failures.
 A critical failure in such a system, then, is the highest number on the die.
 A 5% or lower on a d100 is considered a critical failure.

+> 5eFP doesn't punish players for rolling critical failures.
+As such, critical fumble rules are discouraged.
+Automatic failure is bad enough.

 (See _Difficulty Class_ for more information.)